IgA nephropathy: Treatment

-Cyclophosphamide (traded as endoxan & cytoxan) and Isotretinoin have commonly been used, often with anti-platelet/anticoagulants in patients with Aggressive Berger's disease, however, the side effect profile of these drugs, including long term risk of malignancy and sterility, made them an unfavorable choice for use in young adults.
+Cyclophosphamide (traded as endoxan and cytoxan) and Isotretinoin have commonly been used, often with anti-platelet/anticoagulants in patients with Aggressive Berger's disease, however, the side effect profile of these drugs, including long term risk of malignancy and sterility, made them an unfavorable choice for use in young adults.
 However, one recent study, in a carefully selected high risk population of patients with declining GFR, showed that a combination of steroids and cyclophosphamide for the initial 3 months followed by azathioprine for a minimum of 2 years resulted in a significant preservation of renal function.
 Other agents such as mycophenolate mofetil, ciclosporin and mizoribine have also been tried with varying results.

-A study from Mayo Clinic did show that long-term treatment with omega-3 fatty acids results in slight reduction of progression to kidney failure, without, however, reducing proteinuria in a subset of patients with high risk of worsening kidney function.
-However, these results have not been reproduced by other study groups and in two subsequent meta-analyses.
-However, fish oil therapy does not have the drawbacks of immunosuppressive therapy.
-Also, apart from its unpleasant taste and abdominal discomfort, it is relatively safe to consume.
+A 1994 study by Mayo Clinic found that long-term treatment with omega−3 fatty acid-rich fish oil, which does not have the drawbacks of immunosuppressive therapy, was associated with slight reduction of progression to kidney failure, without, however, reducing proteinuria in a subset of patients with high risk of worsening kidney function.
+However, these results were not reproduced by other study groups and in two subsequent meta-analyses.

-The events that tend to progressive kidney failure are not unique to IgA nephropathy and non-specific measures to reduce the same would be equally useful.
+The events that tend to lead to progressive kidney failure are not unique to IgA nephropathy, and non-specific measures to reduce the same would be equally useful.
 These include a low-protein diet and optimal control of blood pressure.
-The choice of the antihypertensive agent is open as long as the blood pressure is controlled to desired level.
-However, Angiotensin converting enzyme inhibitors and Angiotensin II receptor antagonists are favoured due to their anti-proteinuric effect.
+The choice of antihypertensive agent is open as long as the blood pressure is controlled to the desired level.
+However, angiotensin converting enzyme inhibitors and angiotensin II receptor antagonists are favoured due to their anti-proteinuric effect.

 In December 2021, budesonide (Tarpeyo) was approved for medical use in the US to reduce proteinuria in adults with primary IgA nephropathy at risk of rapid disease progression.

+Sparsentan is a therapy recently approved in the USA for treating primary IgA nephropathy.
+It is a dual endothelin angiotensin receptor antagonist that uniquely combines angiotensin and endothelin inhibition without immunosuppression.
+In clinical trials, sparsentan demonstrated significant reductions in proteinuria and better preservation of kidney function than irbesartan, a standard treatment.
+These results were evident in the 36-week interim analysis of the phase 3 PROTECT trial and sustained through 110 weeks in the final analysis.
+This approval marks a significant milestone in managing IgA nephropathy, offering new option for affected patients.